-My suggestion: In the following series of articles I explain how to program a small graphical computer game.
-The game is a bit more complicated, so I can use it to explain step by step how to program with C# and some other things that are important in software development.
+In the following series of articles I explain how to program the computer game HexaFour.
+This game is a bit more complicated, so I can use it to explain step by step how to program with C# and some other things that are important in software development.
 This will not be an app to publish yet, that would be too difficult to start.
 But this game is a good start to explain tools and concepts that are also important for the development of larger programs.

 Game idea